Badcow/Shortcodes/README.md

 Badcow Shortcodes
 =================

 This is a port of WordPress' brilliant shortcode feature for use outside of WordPress.
 The code has remained largely unchanged.

-The purpose of this project is to use the familiar WordPress shortcode syntax in any system
+The purpose of this project is to use the familiar WordPress shortcode syntax in any system.

 Basic Usage
 -----------